ray-project/ray/doc/source/example-streaming.rst

       def get_range(self, article_index, keys):
           # Return counts of all the words with first
           # letter between keys[0] and keys[1] in the
-          # articles with index up to article_index
+          # articles that haven't been read yet with index
+          # up to article_index

 The `Reducer` actor holds a list of mappers, calls `get_range` on them and accumulates the results.